torokernel/ToroOS/README.md

 * Support fat12 for filesystem

 ## How to try it?
-For the moment, you can only try Toro by using [Bochs](https://bochs.sourceforge.io/).
+You can easly try Toro by using [Bochs](https://bochs.sourceforge.io/).
 First, you need to download the image of latest Toro from [here](https://sourceforge.net/projects/toro/files/images/toro-1.1.3/toro-1.1.3.img/download).
 You can store this file in the Bochs installation directory.
 Then, you have to create a boch configurator file named `toro.bxrc` with the following content:
 ```bash
 megs: 256
 floppya: 1_44=toro-1.1.3.img, status=inserted